DamOConnor/Fabric-and-Copilot/labs/lab02/lab02.md

 13. Try the `%%translate` magic
 - translate code from one language to another

+## Recap
+This lab used Copilot in the Data Engineering workflow to add powerufl chat magics to work data.

 ## Discussion
 - Which version of gpt is Copilot using here?
 - What's the difference between interacting using chat magics versus the Copilot pane?